-The Anglicized form of this name is Myrna or Morna but you pronounce the name Mir—ne.
+The Anglicized form of this Gaelic name meaning is Myrna or Morna but you pronounce the name Mir—ne.
 It means someone who is festive or high-spirited.
 In legend, Muirne is the mother of Fionn Mac Cool.

 His father was Conall whom Muirne’s druid father had killed after she married him, but not before they conceived Fionn.